mikefactorial/PluginSample/README.md

 # PluginSample
 Simple cdsproj based example of a Dataverse solution with a plugin.
-To build:
+Test To build:
  - Clone the repo and open in VS Code.
  - From a terminal in the cloned repo directory run `dotnet build` to build the plugin source code and the associated solution artifacts.